Autonomous Vehicle Insurance: How Self-Driving Cars Will Change Coverage

 How Autonomous Vehicle Insurance Rates Will Change

-Here's the part most consumers care about most: will self-driving cars make insurance cheaper?
+Here's what most consumers care about most: will self-driving cars make insurance cheaper?

 In the near term (now through the mid-2030s), several factors are pushing premiums upward: